nikomatsakis/iFood-Tech-Day-2022/index.md

 ???

-I mentioned at the beginning that Rust is a community project.
+Before we close, I want to take a bit to talk about how the Rust project operates.
-One of the challenges that we've faced over time is how to organize the Rust project itself.
+The Rust project is an open-source project, which means that the work is done by a combination of 100s of long-time maintainers and 1000s of one-off contributors.
-You see, we're a big, open-source organization with hundreds of regular contributors.
+Some of those maintainers and contributors are paid by their employers, and others are volunteers.
-Many of those contributors work at companies that pay them to work on Rust, but many are volunteers.
+Open-source can be an amazing source of ideas and inspiration, but it can also take a lot of work to keep the whole thing organized.
-We need to help this open-source organization grow and thrive.
+If we're going to get to Rust 2024, we need to pay attention to the project as well.

 ---